 The scientific basis for the use of direct current stimulation in tissue healing has long been established.
 The clinical problem has been in the application of the direct current without severe discomfort and skin damage.
-With precise application of an ingenious, patented background waveform, ARP technology allows clinically appropriate levels of direct current to be delivered to tissues safely.
+With precise application of an ingenious, patented background waveform, ARPWAVE Neuro Therapy technology allows clinically appropriate levels of direct current to be delivered to tissues safely.

 1. Bassett CAL, Hermann I. The effect of electrostatic fields on macromolecular synthesis by fibroblasts in vitro.
 J Cell Biol, 329: 9, 1968.

 2. Borgens RB, Vanable JW, Jaffe LF.
 Bioelectricity and regeneration.
 Large currents leave the stumps of regenerating newt limbs.
 Proc Natl Acad Sci USA, 74: 4528-4532, 1977.